D' Lucky Ones

-D' Lucky Ones! is a 2006 Filipino romantic comedy film starring Sandara Park, Joseph Bitangcol, Eugene Domingo and Pokwang.
+D' Lucky Ones! is a 2006 Filipino romantic comedy film directed by Wenn Deramas.
+It stars Sandara Park, Joseph Bitangcol, Eugene Domingo and Pokwang.

 This is the only film to feature Sandara Park without Hero Angeles since 2004's Bcuz of U and 2005's Can This Be Love when he controversially ended his contract with Star Magic because she is now paired with Joseph Bitangcol until they both joined the cast of Crazy for You on September 11, 5 months later along with Michelle Madrigal and Roxanne Guinoo as her SCQ co-teen questors.